claudiob/pypeton/README.markdown

     cd fooapp/trunk
     source activate
     cd project
-    ./req
+    python manage.py require

-where `.req` is a provided shortcut for "pip install -r ../deploy/requirements.txt"
+where `python manage.py require` is a provided shortcut for "pip install -r ../deploy/requirements.txt"

 ## Running the project in the browser

 The project comes with an empty home-page which can be seen in a web browser by running:

     python manage.py syncdb --settings=settings.development
-    ./ser development
+    python manage.py server development

-and then opening [http://localhost:8000/](http://localhost:8000/) in a browser window. `./ser` is a shortcut provided for the command `python manage.py runserver 0.0.0.0:8000 --settings=settings.$1` used frequently to start the local server.
+and then opening [http://localhost:8000/](http://localhost:8000/) in a browser window. `python manage.py server` is a shortcut provided for the command `python manage.py runserver 0.0.0.0:8000 --settings=settings.$1` used frequently to start the local server.

 ## Resetting the database and loading fixtures

 The project also comes with an application named *initial_data*, a model with a fixture to create in the development environment an *admin* user with password *admin* and a site called http://example.com:8000.
 These data can be loaded by running:

-    ./syn development
+    python manage.py sync development

-where `./syn` is a shortcut to:
+where `python manage.py sync` is a shortcut to:

 * reset the database structure
 * synchronize it again with the latest models
 * optionally reload the fixtures for the specified environment (in this case, users and sites for development)

-At this point, Django admin can be accessed by running `./ser development` again, then logging into [http://example.com:8000/admin](http://example.com:8000/admin) with admin/admin (make sure to have "example.com" in the machine hosts file pointing to the localhost).
+At this point, Django admin can be accessed by running `python manage.py server development` again, then logging into [http://example.com:8000/admin](http://example.com:8000/admin) with admin/admin (make sure to have "example.com" in the machine hosts file pointing to the localhost).

 ## Creating a new model and application